+In Figure \ref{fig:weibull} for the six distributions from $\mathcal{W}$ we plot the empirical type I error probabilities of the scale-free procedure \eqref{test}, location- and scale-free procedure \eqref{test-location}, Jackson- and Lewis-type tests, proposed by \cite{Goegebeur}.
+Since $\mathcal{W}$ is the null class, we expect to see empirical type I error probabilities below level $\alpha$ for distributions from $\mathcal{W};$ but only procedure \eqref{test-location} has these probabilities below $0.05$ (for $\mathcal{W}(0.5,1),$ close to $0.05$) for all $k\le 500$ and all distributions from $\mathcal{W}.$ However, the Jackson- and Lewis-type tests provide reasonable empirical type I error probabilities as long as $k$ is not too high, for instance, if $k\le 200.$ We focus on this interval of $k$ values.

-In Figs. \ref{fig:weibull}-\ref{fig:logweibull} for the six null and six alternative distributions we plot the empirical rejection rates of the scale free test \eqref{test} (dashed line), location and scale free test \eqref{test-location} (solid line), Jackson-type test (dotted line) and Lewis-type test (dash-dotted line), proposed in \cite{Goegebeur}, pointwise performed at the significance level 0.05, as functions of $k.$ We see, that the empirical rejection rates of only the test \eqref{test-location} are less than $0.05$ for all $k\le 1000$ and distributions from the null hypothesis.
-However, one can note, that for small values of $k,$ namely $k\le 250,$ the empirical I type error probabilities of all the compared tests, except \eqref{test}, are less than $0.05$ on distributions from $H_0.$ We will pay our attention on this interval of $k$ values.
-Then, one can see that the test \eqref{test-location} is more powerful than the Jackson-type and Lewis-type tests and the test \eqref{test} is more powerful than the Lewis-type test on the distributions from the alternative as $k\le 250.$
+In Figure \ref{fig:logweibull} for six distributions from $\mathcal{LW}$ we plot empirical power of the procedures and tests mentioned above.
+Procedure \eqref{test-location} is more powerful than the Jackson- and Lewis-type tests and procedure \eqref{test} is more powerful than the Jackson-type test on distributions from the class $\mathcal{LW}$ when $k\le 200.$

-Analyzing Fig. \ref{fig:weibull}-\ref{fig:logweibull}, one may conclude that using the test \eqref{test-location} is always more preferable to the test \eqref{test}.
-The reason of using \eqref{test} instead of \eqref{test-location}, in particular, can be a small number of observations.
-It can also be reasonable to use \eqref{test} for distinguishing between quite heavy distribution tails (in particular, regularly varying), namely such that the location parameter does not greatly affect their behavior.
-In Fig. \ref{fig:logweibull2}, we provide the empirical rejection rates of all tests considered in this section for distributions $\mathcal{LN}(0,1),$ $\mathcal{GPD}(0.25, 1)$ and $\mathcal{T}(3).$ Here $n=1000,$ the significance level is $0.05$ and the number of samples is $m=1000.$ See, that the empirical power of \eqref{test} is substantially larger than the empirical power of other tests for moderate values of $k$.
+Analyzing Fig. \ref{fig:weibull}-\ref{fig:logweibull}, one may conclude that procedure \eqref{test-location} is always preferable to procedure \eqref{test}.
+The reason to use \eqref{test} instead of \eqref{test-location}, in particular, can be a small sample; see Fig. \ref{fig:logweibull2}.
+It can also be reasonable to use \eqref{test} for distinguishing between quite heavy (in particular, regularly-varying) distribution tails.
+Fig. \ref{fig:logweibull2} shows empirical power of all tests and procedures considered in this section for distributions $\mathcal{LN}(0,1),$ $\mathcal{GP}(0.25, 1)$ and $\mathcal{T}(3)$ and $n=1000.$ The empirical power of \eqref{test} is substantially larger than the empirical power of other tests/procedures for moderate $k$.